Tea Estates Malawi: A Visitor's Guide to Thyolo, Mulanje & Conforzi

 The Mulanje estates have a different feel to Thyolo's.
 They're bigger, more industrial, and set against one of the most dramatic mountain backdrops in Africa.
 Lujeri Tea Estates is the second-largest producer in the country and works with the Sukambizi Association Trust — 5,700 smallholder farmers who collectively produce over 1.5 million kilograms of CTC black tea each year.
 Eastern Produce Malawi, which owns several of the historic Mulanje estates, accounts for around 38% of the country's tea exports.

-For visitors, Mulanje is the combination that's hard to beat: a morning walking the tea rows, an afternoon hiking into the Mulanje massif, an evening back down in the valley with a cup of something grown within a few kilometres of where you're sitting.
-Our dedicated guide to Mulanje's tea estates breaks down which plantations you can visit and how to arrange tours.
+For visitors, Mulanje is the combination that is hard to beat: a morning in tea country, an afternoon hiking into the Mulanje massif, and an evening back down in the valley.
+Our dedicated guide to Mulanje's tea estates gives broader regional context.

-Outdoor dining table on the Conforzi estate in Thyolo
+Outdoor dining table at The Thyolo House in Thyolo

-We're biased, of course, but we'd argue that staying on the estate itself is the whole point.
+We're biased, of course, but we'd argue that staying at The Thyolo House itself is the whole point.
 Waking up with tea bushes outside your window, walking to breakfast through a century-old garden, and eating dinner in a restaurant whose vegetables come from the kitchen plot thirty metres away — that's a different experience from commuting in from a city hotel.

 Heritage suite interior at The Thyolo House